Ronald Torreyes: Cincinnati Reds (2010–2013)

-Houston Astros
+Houston Astros (2013–2014)

 On July 3, 2013, the Cubs traded Torreyes to the Houston Astros in exchange for two international signing bonus slots, one of which was used to acquire third-ranked international prospect Gleyber Torres in the international signing period.
 He spent the remainder of the season with the Double-A Corpus Christi Hooks, batting .278 in 28 games, with 12 RBIs and 19 runs in 162 plate appearances.
 Torreyes was promoted to the Triple-A Oklahoma City RedHawks for the 2014 season, where he established himself as a strong bat for the Pacific Coast League.
 By August 23, 2014, Torreyes had the second-lowest strikeout rate in the minor leagues, averaging one strikeout for every 20.9 plate appearances, and at one point boasting a streak of 90 plate appearances without striking out.
 By that same point in the season, he had compiled 34 multi-hit games, including 12 games of three hits or more.
 Torreyes batted .298 for the year, with two home runs, 46 RBIs, and 65 runs in 126 games for Oklahoma City, and 26 strikeouts in 519 plate appearances.

-Toronto Blue Jays
+Toronto Blue Jays (2015)

 Torreyes opened the 2015 season with the Triple-A Fresno Grizzlies, putting up five RBIs and seven runs in 19 games.
 On May 15, 2015, the Astros traded Torreyes to the Toronto Blue Jays in exchange for cash or a player to be named later.
 The Blue Jays assigned him to the Double-A New Hampshire Fisher Cats, where he batted .140 in 16 games.

-Los Angeles Dodgers
+Los Angeles Dodgers (2015)

 On June 12, 2015, the Blue Jays traded Torreyes to the Los Angeles Dodgers in exchange for cash considerations.
 He was subsequently assigned to the Double-A Tulsa Drillers.
 Torreyes made an immediate impact as the third baseman and leadoff hitter for Tulsa, batting .298 with four home runs and 17 RBIs in 52 games before he was promoted to the Triple-A Oklahoma City Dodgers on August 11.
 Torreyes made his MLB debut on September 13, 2015, filling in for an injured Jose Peraza in a 4–3 victory over the Arizona Diamondbacks.
 He was used sparingly by the club throughout the remainder of the season, appearing in only eight games and collecting two hits in six at-bats.
 Torreyes was designated for assignment by the Dodgers on January 12, 2016.